vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on the boss and the active pet.
-- Use Earthquake when the boss and active pet are stacked together.
+- Use {{ site.data.spell.earthquake} when the boss and active pet are stacked together.
 - Utilize Spiritwalker's Grace or instant casts for Vicious Lunge and Petrifying Howl, as well as for Sinseeker and Shatter Shot on Mythic difficulty.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) for Vicious Lunge and Shattering Stone as needed.

-- If talented, Spirit Wolf can help your survivability against Sinseeker as needed as well as navigating Petrifying Howl.
+- If talented, {{ site.data.talent.spirit_wolf}} can help your survivability against Sinseeker as needed as well as navigating Petrifying Howl.

 **Healing:**
 - On Mythic difficulty, utilize your healing abilities as needed to keep yourself and nearby members healthy for the impending Pierced Soul adds when soaking Sinseeker during Bargast.

 **Utilities:**
-- Use Hex on Shades of Bargast as assigned.
+- Use {{ site.data.spell.hex} on Shades of Bargast as assigned.

 **Notes:**
 - From beta testing, Shades of Bargast gained additional Destabilize stacks for each unique crowd control effect on them.
 If intended, then use {{ site.data.spell.capacitor_totem}} on them as well.